UPDATED NOV: So you want to buy the best portable drone…

 3) How technically inclined are you?
 DIY drones with camera vs RTF drones

-If budget is a concern, and you are a beginner, keep in mind you may lose your drone in the trees, shrubs, the ocean, or off a cliff.
+If budget is a concern, keep in mind you may lose your drone in the trees, shrubs, the ocean, or off a cliff.
 Bye-bye drone… There are a lot of reasons that will cause your drone to crash, like GPS interference, magnetics in the environment, metals, satellite functions and other things.
 Ask yourself whether can you afford to lose your drone.
-I recommend trying the least expensive popular drone with the best minimum requirements to get your bearings, then upgrade as you improve.
+I recommend trying the least expensive, popular drone with the best minimum drone requirements to get your bearings, then upgrade as you improve.

 If you are just starting out, some of the best, compact, portable, easy-to-use drones still cost less than $200!
-You’ll be capturing great images and video in no time with these popular drones.
+You’ll be capturing great images and video in no time with these popular drones under $200.

 While there are a lot of brands out there, Holy Stone clearly has the market on options with quality reviews in the lower-price drone market.
-All these drones are generally great, portable drones because they are lightweight, easy to fit in your pocket or a carry bag and require little assembly.
-Most weigh around or under 2 lbs which make them very portable as well.
+All these drones are generally great, portable drones because they are lightweight, easy to fit in your bag and require little assembly.
+Most weigh around or under 2 lbs which make them very portable drones as well.

 HOLY STONE HS160 SHADOW FPV RC DRONE FEATURES:

-- Foldable & Flexible: It has ABS plastic aerofoil and fuselage.
-Fly indoors and outdoors and even carry it in your pocket!
+- Foldable & Flexible: Carry it in your pocket!

 - Recording Modes: 1280 x 720P